Welcome to the Agarwal Laboratory (Matrix ‘n Microscopy).

 We ‘see’ things….at the nano- and micro-scale through atomic force microscopy (AFM), electron microscopy (EM) and fluorescence.

+We think “outside the cell”.
 Our major research interest is to study extracellular matrix (ECM) biology and cell-matrix interactions.
-We examine the collagen structure and function in human and animal tissues with a focus on cardiovascular diseases and bone remodeling.
+We examine the collagen structure and function in human and animal tissues with a focus on vascular biology and bone remodeling.
 At the cellular and molecular level we investigate how the collagen receptors, discoidin domain receptors (DDR1 and DDR2), interact with various collagen types and modulate the matrix as well as receptor biology.

 Prof. Agarwal also directs an AFM core facility consisting of an integrated Bruker Resolve AFM and Zeiss Observer microscope.